dreamineering/business-administration/docs/README.md

 Manage your clinicians and your administration team.
 Schedule recurring activities to save effort

-Efficiently manage Clinician working hours: Easily set up your Clinicians’ normal working schedule, leave periods and staff meetings.
-Multi-site configuration: Configure Clinicians to work across multiple sites, maintaining a single consolidated view for each Clinician’s availability.
+- Multi-site configuration: Configure Clinicians to work across multiple sites, maintaining a single consolidated view for each Clinician’s availability.
-Task manager: Using the in-built Task Manager, practices can easily assign tasks and actions to the appointment book or clinical notes, saving on time and creating more efficient patient follow up.
+- Task manager: Using the in-built Task Manager, practices can easily assign tasks and actions to the appointment book or clinical notes, saving on time and creating more efficient patient follow up
-Waiting room: Track a patient from the time they arrive in the practice until they leave and share this information in real-time across your practice.
+- Waiting room: Track a patient from the time they arrive in the practice until they leave and share this information in real-time across your practice.
-Cancellation and no-show management: Monitor no-shows and cancellations and link the information to patients’ files.
+- Cancellation and no-show management: Monitor no-shows and cancellations and link the information to patients’ files.
-SMS reminders: Send SMS Reminders of appointments in bulk to clients.
+- SMS reminders: Send SMS Reminders of appointments in bulk to clients.

 [Learn more](/growth/)

 ## Marketing

-Create a content calendar, distributing your message and measure the effectiveness of your strategy
+If marketing is a dark art to you, don't worry it is all pretty straightforward.
+With Gensolve you can create a content calendar, distributing your message and measure the effectiveness of your strategy and probably save yourself spending money without understanding where it is going.

 [Learn more](/growth/)